Overview of Principles Reducing Damages

 It is widely accepted that the most appropriate discount factor is the weighted average cost of capital (WACC).
 The WACC represents the average cost of raising funds from shareholders and lenders operating in the same industry as the damaged company.
 The cost of raising funds from lenders is measured by the interest rate at which they are willing to offer loans to the company, called the cost of debt, while the cost of raising funds from shareholders is measured by the cost of equity, which represents the expected rate of return (in the form of dividends) on the shareholder’s equity contributions to the company.
 Thus, the WACC estimates the implicit risk existing on future cash flows, considering the rate of return required by each of the two finance providers (i.e., lenders and shareholders), each weighted by the optimal proportion of debt and equity observed in the company’s industry.

 The effects of the discount rate cannot be overstated; for example, assume the same DCF model for a 20-year concession expected to generate US$1 million in profits per year for the 20-year term.
-If discounted at 10 per cent, the US$20 million in cash flows would be presently valued at US$8,513,564, whereas at a 20 per cent discount rate, the same cash flows would have a present value of only US$4,869,580.
+If discounted at 10 per cent, the US$20 million in cash flows would be valued presently at US$8,513,564, whereas at a 20 per cent discount rate, the same cash flows would have a present value of only US$4,869,580.

 One key factor in the discount rate is the country risk premium.
 In essence, this is a way of quantifying how investing equity in a particular country is riskier than investing equity in a ‘safe’ country.
 The higher the spread in interest rates, the higher the country risk premium and, therefore, the higher the discount rate and the lower the damages.
-As a result, respondents, especially respondents in investment arbitration, often argue for high (or very high) country risk premiums as a means of reducing damages in an arbitration.
+As a result, respondents, especially in investment arbitration, often argue for high (or very high) country risk premiums as a means of reducing damages in an arbitration.

-The most common way to measure country risk premium is by looking at the difference between the interest rate of a local bond denominated in US dollars versus a US bond of similar maturity (known as a credit risk model), but there are also other methods, including the international capital asset pricing model, sovereign spread models, relative standard deviation approaches and implied equity market risk premiums.
+The most common way to measure country risk premium is by looking at the difference between the interest rate of a local bond denominated in US dollars versus a US bond of similar maturity (known as a credit risk model).
+There are also other methods, including the international capital asset pricing model, sovereign spread models, relative standard deviation approaches and implied equity market risk premiums.
 There is no consensus regarding which approach is best in which circumstances, and each has shortcomings, including issues concerning assumptions inferred from historical data, correlation versus causation and data quality.

 In investment arbitration, tribunals routinely seek to avoid compensating an investor for business risk that it should bear, but tribunals have diverged on how to assess political risk, especially the risk that a state may engage in behaviour that violates the applicable investment treaty.
 A related issue concerns whether the date for assessing political risk should be when the investor commenced its investment or when the state enacted the measure that breached the treaty.

 Of equal importance to a DCF calculation is the damages period, which in many instances will be equal to the length of the future life of the company (unless the challenged measures have a shorter lifespan.
 In other words, for how many years can the company expect to generate these cash flows?
 At times, the company may be operating under a concession or other principal contract containing a defined term.
-In other instances, however, it is left to the discretion of experts (and ultimately, the arbitrators) to establish the asset’s remaining useful life.
+In other instances, however, it is left to the discretion of experts (and, ultimately, the arbitrators) to establish the asset’s remaining useful life.
 Moreover, a DCF analysis necessarily implies some in-depth knowledge of the company and its products, markets and competition.
 It involves understanding the industry in which the company operates and the factors that drive that industry and that affect the company’s performance during the damage period.
-Finally, it involves understanding the economic forces that affect the business and financial outlook for the company.
+Finally, it involves understanding the economic forces that affect the business and the financial outlook for the company.

 Although the underlying assumptions will be numerous and different in each case, in general terms, they can be summarised as those: